5 Ways to Test Your Stomach Acid Levels:

 When a patient history indicates symptoms of low stomach acid levels and 2 or more of these findings are on lab work than it is a good clinical assumption that the individual needs to focus on strategies to improve HCL production.

-The main test I use for this is the Complete Thyroid Report which looks at all of these metabolites and so much more.
+The main test I use for this is the Comprehensive Blood Analysis which looks at all of these metabolites and so much more.

 The Baking Soda Stomach Acid Test: